AElfProject/AElf/docs-sphinx/reference/acs/acs1.md

 The contract inherited from ACS1 need implement the APIs below:

-* ``SetMethodFee``, the parameter type MethodFees defined in acs1.proto indicates the method name and its fee.
+* ``SetMethodFee`` the parameter type MethodFees defined in acs1.proto indicates the method name and its fee.

 * ``GetMethodFee`` is used to get the method fee according to your input(method name).